 Recipes.
 Vegies and Salad.
 Infographics - Food.
 Edible plants.
 Dimensions of need - Staple foods: What do people eat?
 The sources of food Click here to see the map A staple food is one that is eaten regularly and in such quantities as to constitute the dominant part of the diet and supply a major proportion of energy and nutrient needs.

 Farming regions surrounding the city such as Werribee, Bacchus Marsh, the Mornington Peninsula and the Cardinia and Casey shires in Melbourne’s southeast currently produce 41 per cent of all fresh fruit and vegetables for Melbourne, but are rapidly shrinking due to pressure from encroaching housing and other urban infrastructure.
+Narre Warren market gardener Mario Meneghetti, who grows vegetables on 10ha, said his farm was surrounded by housing development.
 A Comprehensive Guide to Testing pH of Food and Drink.
 Download the Free eBook All of the information contained on this page is available in a free, easy-to-use interactive PDF eBook.

 This guide will teach you best practices for testing pH of food and drink, as well as proper maintenance of pH meters and electrodes, including cleaning, calibration, and storage.
 Introduction to Testing pH in Food.
 Moving to another country could mess with your gut bacteria.
 Moving to a new country can be challenging, not just for us but also for our bacteria.

 A compelling new study published in Cell suggests migration between certain countries can profoundly affect the bacteria that live in our digestive systems, with important implications for our health.
 We know immigrants to the US are more susceptible to developing obesity and metabolic diseases such as diabetes than either people from the same countries who don’t migrate or native-born US citizens, but we don’t really understand why.
-To try to understand this phenomenon from a health perspective, researchers from the University of Minnesota conducted a large, in-depth study of Chinese and Thai immigrants moving to the US.
 Governments’ dietary guidelines are harming the planet, study finds.
 Official dietary advice across the world is harming both the environment and people’s health, according to scientists who have carried out the most comprehensive assessment of national dietary guidelines to date.